 Read the following information carefully.

-In connection with Consolidation, the assessment plan was revised.
-The info on this page presents its new state, effective Spring 2019.
+Update: Comprehensive Program Review/CPR (a review of the entire department) required yet another adjustment of the B.A. assessment plan, which is reflected in the updated description below.
+It is effective as of 2019 Fall.
 Faculty are aware that this is new and that there may be complications, but this shall not be to your disadvantage.
-Full phase-in is expected to take approximately three years; bear with us during implementation.
+(The adjustment is actually limited as the previous and new SLO 2 are somewhat similar).
+Full phase-in is expected to take several semesters; bear with us during implementation.

 What is it?